 Dr. Cheung also serves as the PI and Director for the 21st Century School Leadership Academy (21CSLA) State Center.
 Funded by the California Department of Education, 21CSLA is dedicated to the professional learning and support of California’s educational leaders—teacher, site, and district—to create more equitable learning environments that ultimately improve success for underserved students.
 Headquartered at UC Berkeley's School of Education, it is led in partnership with UCLA School of Education, the California Subject Matter Projects and seven Regional Academies across the state.

-- Kearney, K, & Mattson, H., Cheung, R, Makkonen, R. (2018) Study of the Initial Impact of the California Administrator Performance Assessment (CalAPA) Policy on Preparation Programs, West Ed.
+- Kearney, K, & Mattson, H., Cheung, R, Makkonen, R. (2018) Study of the initial impact of the California Administrator Performance Assessment (CalAPA) policy on preparation programs.
+San Francisco: West Ed.

 Interests and Professional Affiliations

 School Data Analysis